jamesoff/simplemonitor/docs/index.rst

 SimpleMonitor supports Python 3.6.2 and higher on Windows, Linux and FreeBSD.

+**New in this version**: Docker deployment with a comprehensive web interface for easy management and real-time monitoring.

-To get started, see :ref:`Installation`.
+To get started, see :ref:`Installation` or jump straight to :ref:`Docker Deployment<docker-deployment>` for the quickest setup.

 Features
 ========